inkoalawetrust/Smart-Marines/readme.md

 But as it turns out that would not be the end of it, after beginning to work on the marines on my new PC, I had to refactor them a fourth time due to the code being infested with bugs again, and then after working on the fourth iteration for 4-5 days, IT ALSO BROKE FROM TOO MANY BUGS.

 Now, on my fifth iteration, I was finally fucking able to get AT LEAST the basic version to work without the AI going FUBAR **AGAIN**.
 I haven't even been able to work on many more of my projects, which I've amased a huge backlog of on my 3 month forced hiatus.
 And despite all that, because of how hard it was to even get the basic marine to work, I haven't been able to add the more advanced behaviour on them such as crouching and swimming.
 Or further work on the rifle they sometimes drop when killed.

+It's pretty easy to tell how much of a huge pain the development of these marines has been, if you just look on the broken code folder, and how angry several of my comments are on the current, and some of the previous, iterations of the marines.